mathematiguy/conversational-form/README.md

 ## Other points

+- The lions share of the code edits were made in `/landingpage/index.html`.
+There were less than a handful of javascript edits made in other parts of the repo.

+- If you compare [space10-community/conversational-form](https://github.com/space10-community/conversational-form), there were no design changes made (but many attempted - the site is quite large and unwieldy for new people)

-In the `/resources/assets` there are some graphics that we didn't manage to integrate in the time we had. `/resources/research/Question pseudocode.docx` contains the notes that motivated the internal logic for the bot.
+- In the `/resources/assets` there are some graphics that we didn't manage to integrate in the time we had.

+- `/resources/research/Question pseudocode.docx` contains the notes that motivated the internal logic for the bot.
 There are many other levels of regulation that we were unable to cover in the time we had.

 ## Acknowledgements